Are Web Apps the Future for B2B Businesses?

 The GoingClear Promise

-While it wouldn’t be wise to share any specifics on our security measures, clients who work with the GoingClear team can be assured that the following standards are some of the strategies we have implemented to prevent cyber attacks:
+It wouldn’t be wise to share any specifics on our security measures.
+However, clients who work with the GoingClear team can assure that the following standards are some of the strategies we implement to prevent cyber attacks:

 - Cookies are not used to store critical or sensitive information